 - The user searches in Facebook or Twitter for the company's account.
 User will post or tweet to the attention of the company, by posing a customer care issue.

 - Genesys verifies if a corresponding contact already exists in Genesys contact history.
-The customer will be identified in the contact history by his Facebook / Twitter handle (if available).
+The customer is identified in the contact history by their Facebook / Twitter handle (if available).

-- If yes, then it will attach the interaction to an existing session.
+- If yes, then it attaches the interaction to an existing session.

 - If a contact does not exist (social handles are not associated to a registered user), Genesys creates a contact in the universal contact database based on the customer data.
 Any following messages and agent replies are stored under this customer.

-- Genesys will check if the agent is available to take the interaction.
+- Genesys checks if the agent is available to take the interaction.

-- If the agent is available, then Genesys will create a new interaction for the agent to accept and continue/start the conversation
+- If the agent is available, then Genesys creates a new interaction for the agent to accept and continue/start the conversation

 - If no agent is available, the interaction is placed in the queue until an agent is made available.
 A new interaction is created for the next agent.

-- When the agent is available, an open media pop-up for Public Interaction / a chat window pop up for Private Interaction will appear in Workspace Web for the agent to accept or reject the request.
+- When the agent is available, an open media pop up for Public Interaction / a chat window pop up for Private Interaction appears in Workspace Web for the agent to accept or reject the request.
 If this interaction is sent to a subscribed agent:

-- The agent will see a pop up to “Show/Deny” the message.
-If the agent denies it / timeout occurs, it will be placed in his communication panel queue to pull once the agent is available.
+- The agent sees a pop up to “Show/Deny” the message.
+If the agent denies it / timeout occurs, it is placed in their communication panel queue to pull once the agent is available.

-- Once the agent accepts the new interaction, the customer contact will be added into his subscription list to enable last agent routing for any future interactions.
+- Once the agent accepts the new interaction, the customer contact will be added into their subscription list to enable last agent routing for any future interactions.

 - The interaction is sent to the agent for an appropriate response.
-Once the agent accepts, this session begins and will be alive until the agent has completed the conversation and decides to close the interaction.
-When the interaction is finished the agent can set a disposition code to register the outcome for reporting purposes.
+Once the agent accepts, this session begins and is alive until the agent has completed the conversation and decides to close the interaction.
+When the interaction is finished, the agent can set a disposition code to register the outcome for reporting purposes.

 Business and Distribution Logic

-The following 4 scenarios describe typical social customer care engagement which have been used successfully.
+The following four scenarios describe typical social customer care engagement which have been used successfully.